 Houston Condemnation Attorney

 When the government decides that it wants to take a piece of land, it will have to undergo a number of steps to lawfully take that property.
 The laws of eminent domain allow the government to turn private property into public use, but the Fifth Amendment of the Constitution prohibits the government from conducting unlawful takings, and if you are facing a condemnation lawsuit, you deserve just compensation for your land.
-However, the government may not offer you a fair amount—which is a violation of your Constitutional rights.
+However, the United States government may not offer you a fair amount—which is a violation of your Constitutional rights.

 Why Choose Us

 - Our firm represents multiple types of landowners, defending every type of property.
-Whether you are an individual landowner or business, we can handle your claim.
+Whether you are an individual property owner or business, we can handle your claim.

 - Although many claims settle out of court, our attorneys always prepare each case for trial.
 We are willing to pursue your case to the furthest extent possible to achieve the highest compensation that you are entitled to.

 What is Condemnation?